-The basic ideas in this paper are 1) improving Apriori Algorithm using Particle Swarm Optimization as the selection approach for the classification of android malware permissionbased features, and 2) classifying android malware features using an improved Apriori Algorithm as selection technique to show its effectiveness over the original Apriori Algorithm and some other selection techniques for malware classification.
-Apriori Algorithm task is basically divided into three namely: candidate generation, candidate counting, and candidate selection.

-This research adopts Particle Swarm Optimization to improve the generation of candidate detectors (flagbearers) which shall otherwise improve the classification process by maximizing the true positive detection and minimizing the false positive detection.
-Particle Swarm Optimization is used initially to generate candidates for later stage while Apriori Algorithm is applied for candidate counting and selection in order to have the best set of candidate detectors for the supervised training.
-The researchers obtained several android applications both good and malicious for the purpose of classification and prediction.
-The features were extracted from both samples after a thorough analysis of .apk files.
+The basic ideas in this paper are two namely: one; improving Apriori algorithm using particle swarm optimization as the selection approach for the classification of android malware features, two; classifying android malware features using an improved Apriori algorithm as selection technique to show its effectiveness over original Apriori algorithm and some other selection techniques for malware classification.
+Apriori algorithm task is basically divided into three namely: candidate generation, candidate counting, and candidate selection.
+This research adopts particle swarm optimization to improve the generation of candidate detectors (flagbearers) which shall otherwise improve the classification process by maximizing the true positive detection and minimizing the false positive detection.
+Particle swarm optimization is used initially to generate candidates for later stage while Apriori algorithm is applied for candidate counting and selection in order to have best set of candidate detectors for the supervised training.
+The research obtained several android applications both good and malicious for the purpose of classification and prediction.
+The features were extracted from both samples after the thorough analysis of .apk files.
 Three feature selection approaches were used to select high ranked features from the set of generated features.

 The rest of this paper is organized as follows: related works to this research is discussed in section II.
 Section III discussed the proposed model with its constituent frameworks.
-In section IV, empirical study, results and conclusion is given to the work.
+In section IV, empirical study, results and conclusion was given to the work.
 Section V is used to explain the experimental study and discussion.
-Section VI concludes the discussion of this paper.
+Section VI is used to conclude the work with appropriate recommendations.

 II.
-Related work
+RELATED WORK